Methadone Hydrochloride as First-Line Therapy in Treating Patients With Chronic Neuropathic Cancer Pain

 past 6 months

-- No physical or mental inability to answer questions and comply with study treatment
+- Able physically and mentally to answer questions and comply with study treatment

 - No patient who lives alone and cannot access at least 1 caregiver who can monitor on